Helping my clients probe their unspoken wants creates a space of freedom to express the possibilities that lie dormant

 ‘Of course, I’ve known I’ve faked it all this time.
 But I never asked myself why,’ this woman said.
 I asked.
 She had initially wanted to please her husband, to be desired by him, and pretending felt necessary.
 Now, she could at least tell me about this aspect of her life; she didn’t have to fake anything in therapy.

 In our work together, she came to accept the patchwork sources of meaning and fulfilment in her life.
 Conversations with beloved friends, cooking for her grandchildren, reading anything by Tennessee Williams, going out for dinner with her husband and laughing at his witty remarks, looking at paintings by Cézanne – these were some of the charms she described.
 ‘These experiences and rituals bring me close to my own aliveness,’ she said.
 She was satisfied by her marriage in many ways, albeit not sexually.

 She still needed to acknowledge the let-downs, and found it meaningful to articulate her disappointments clearly.
 It was a sense of immense release, facing her secret demands for gratification, and her frustrations.
 At one point, she said: ‘I’ve only just realised that my life is full of richness, even with the disappointments, and without a climax, in every sense.
 I find that quite marvellous.’

-When I began writing a book about desires, I once again encountered the challenges inherent in searching for fulfilment.
+When I began writing the book tell Me What You Want (2023) about desires, I once again encountered the challenges inherent in searching for fulfilment.
 A person can never have everything they want, because if they do get what they think they want, they often change their minds or decide that they want more.
 And there’s loss.
 Yet even when fulfilment is elusive, desire is exhilarating and enlivening in itself; it sets us in motion.
 None of us will ever have all that we want, but when we’re bold and willing to have new experiences, to risk disappointment, to be truthful to ourselves and to consider varied sources of satisfaction, something marvellous is nearly always possible.